eclipse-openj9/openj9-docs/docs/xshareclasses.md

         -Xshareclasses:listAllCaches

 : Lists all the compatible and incompatible caches, and snapshots that exist in the specified cache directory.
 If you do not specify `cacheDir`, the default directory is used.

-Summary information, such as Java version and current usage, is displayed for each cache.
+: Summary information, such as Java version and current usage, is displayed for each cache.
+Output includes `cache-type` (persistent or non-persistent) and `feature` (compressed references (`cr`) or non-compressed references (`non-cr`)).

 ### `mprotect`